sirkamar/AROLib/README.md

 When a class is being used by other classes and functions that are not members of the same namespace, then the class name must be preceded by its namespace specifier (e.g. `aro::Object`) or the C++ **_using_** directive must be employed.
 For simplicity, this document will hereinafter assume that the **_using namespace aro_** directive is applied to all code snippets and examples.

-The wiki for repository provides a detailed description of each of the library's namespaces and their members.
+The wiki for the repository provides a detailed description of each of the library's namespaces and their members.

 ## Value Types and Reference Types